alexa/ask-sdk-controls/doc/userGuide.md

 7. );
 ```

--   **Line 1**: This control is customized instance of the `ListControl` which "obtains a
+-   **Line 1**: This control is a customized instance of the `ListControl` which "obtains a
-    value from the user by presenting a list with voice and APL".
+    value from the user by presenting a list with voice and APL."
 The rest of the props
     for `ListControl` are optional and have defaults that allow the control to be used
-    "out of the box" and then customized as needed.
+    "out of the box" and then be customized as needed.
--   **Line 3**: Every control has an id.
+-   **Line 3**: Every control has an ID.
 -   **Line 4**: A `ListControl` is configured with the name of slot type that defines the
-    values and synonyms can use with the control.
+    values and synonyms that may be used with the control.
 By declaring the slot type, this control
     is able to recognize voice inputs that should be handled.
--   **Line 5**: A `ListControl` needs to know the list of slot-value-ids.
+-   **Line 5**: A `ListControl` needs to know the list of slot value IDs.

 As development of the skill proceeded, additional props on the control were customized in
 order to make the skill more robust and to improve the user experience: